 You may need to obtain permits or licenses from the local government in Ohio depending on your business or location.
 Cincinnati, for example, requires you to have a variety of business licenses before starting your business.
 These businesses tend to be in the entertainment, transport, health, or food industries.
 The Cincinnati Department of Finance & Budget website has the complete list.
 You can also contact your county recorder or city clerk for information about other cities and counties.

-To legally operate, your business might need federal licensing.
+To operate legally, your business might need federal licensing.
 Federal licenses are not as common but are necessary for certain businesses.

 Steps to Obtaining Your Ohio Business License

-Before applying for an Ohio business licence.
-You can find help in starting your business by reading one of our guides on Starting a Business, Forming an LLC or Best LLC Services.
+Before applying for an Ohio business license.
+You can find help in starting your business by reading one of our guides on Starting a Business, Forming an LLC with one of the Best LLC Services.
 After you have registered your business, make sure to get all your paperwork in order.

 - Name of the business